-8.6 FLEET MANAGEMENT SERVICES
+8.6 Fleet Management Services

 Polokwane Municipality has a Fleet Management Services unit which is situated in Ladanna area.
+The municipality operates a fleet of 222 vehicles on Full Maintenance Lease and 229 own fleet.
+In total the municipality has a fleet of 451.